edge-trial/Support/ReadMe_v1.md

 ![Data Explorer UI](/_images/desnap.png)

+In addition, you find a `FAQ & Support` tab which is provided to assist users in reaching out for troubleshooting support.
+On the right end, it shows `JupterLab Credentials` tab which will be used to sign in to JupyterLab Console.

 ### 3.1 Data Explorer Catalog

-As illustrated in the diagram above in section 1.1, this menu is available on the top-left corner of the UI.
+As illustrated in the diagram above, this menu is available on the top-left corner of the UI.

 As soon as you click on *Data Explorer Catalog* tab, it will open an interface below containing two columns - catalog categories arranged in vertical, and a grid containing dataset and Notebook tiles.